taufiqpsumarna/proshop_mern_dockerized/README.md

 4. Fire up your application ``` docker-compose up -d ```

 ### Troubleshooting
-- Make sure you have the firewall enabled for port 80 and port 443
+- Make sure you have firewall allowing access to port 80 and port 443
 - Check if there any typos in configuration files
-- Run docker container with ``` docker-compose up ``` easier for debugging
+- Run docker container with ``` docker-compose up ``` it make easier for debugging

 # Notes